jdrabeb/Quiz-Manager/README.md

 If you have different database identifiants, put them in the properties.config file.

-If the h2 database doesn't work, add the h2 .jar file inside the /lib folder to the classpath.
+If the h2 database doesn't work, add /lib/h2.jar to the modulepath.
 Follow this [tutorial](http://www.oxfordmathcenter.com/drupal7/node/44) to add an external jar to the classpath of your project.

-Do the same for the itextpdf jar inside the /lib folder in order to export quiz to pdf.
+Do the same for /lib/itext.jar in order to be able to export quiz to pdf.

 ## Prerequiste

-Before starting you need to run the sql queries in the "database_init" file inside the h2 databse.
+Before starting you need to run the sql queries in the "database_init.txt" file in your h2 database.
 This will create all the tables needed to stores the quesitons and users.

 The queries will also add a student user and an admin user with the identifiants shown after.
 The tables created are empty so taking a quiz as student will not be possible until you add questions as an admin.